cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 ### Structure

-A typical Cosmos SDK module can be structured as follows:
+A typical Cosmos SDK module can be structured as a folder named `proto` to contain all the data types defined with Protobuf:

 ```shell
 proto